Wood finishing: Sanding

-Sanding is very good at removing defects at wood surfaces, but it creates a surface that contains minute scratches in the form of microscopic valleys and ridges, and also slivers of wood cell wall material that are attached to the underlying wood.
-These sanding ridges and slivers of wood swell and spring-up, respectively, when sanded wood is finished with water-based finishes, creating a rough fuzzy surface.
+Sanding is good at removing defects of a wood surface, but it creates a surface that contains minute scratches in the form of microscopic valleys and ridges, and also slivers of wood cell-wall material that are attached to the underlying wood.
+These sanding ridges and slivers of wood swell and spring-up, respectively, when sanded wood is finished with water-based finishes, creating a rough, fuzzy surface.
 This defect is known as grain raising.
-It can be eliminated by wetting the surface with water, leaving the wood to dry and then lightly sanding the wood to remove the ‘raised grain’.
+It can be eliminated by wetting the surface with water, leaving the wood to dry, and then lightly sanding the wood to remove the raised grain.